Mahoney/docker-lifecycle-listener/README.md

 The server could be called by any process, but will only respond to known commands (`start` and `stop`).
-So the most a malicious actor could do by sending commands to it is execute the same executables as are executed under normal circumstances.
+So the most a malicious actor could do by sending commands to it is to execute the same executables as are executed under normal circumstances.

 ## Installation

 ### macOS

+Via Homebrew:
+`brew install mahoney/tap/docker-lifecycle-listener`

+Please read the caveats!

+Manually:
 ```bash
 git clone git@github.com:Mahoney/docker-lifecycle-listener.git && \
 cd docker-lifecycle-listener && \